Sunn5/attendance-recorder/README.md

    ```bash
    python -m attendance_recorder export --store data/team.json --output reports/team-export.json
    ```
 5. (Optional) Start the dashboard to present the results during a meeting.
+Use the Data Store panel to spin up a fresh store for another team without leaving the browser.

 ## Development Notes